 It is the buying and selling of currencies.
 The type of currency trading retail traders engage in is called “speculative trading.”

 You are in essence speculating on whether the exchange rate between two currencies is going to rise or fall.
 Correct predictions make profits, and the vice-versa is true.
+Some brokers allow clients to start forex trading without deposit, others have a minimum deposit requirement.

 Spot market vs Futures Market